-

-Growing cannabis can be a fulfilling hobby (and in some states a profession).
-But, it’s a practice that also requires a certain level of knowledge and care to be successful.
+Growing cannabis can be a fulfilling hobby (and, in some states, a profession).
+But, it’s a practice that requires a certain level of knowledge and care to succeed.

 One of the most significant aspects of cultivating cannabis is transplanting.
 That is, moving the plant from one location or container to another.